plone/documentation/docs/install/containers/examples/compose/traefik-volto-plone-varnish.md

 ---
 myst:
   html_meta:
-    "description": "Basic Plone 6 setup with only one backend, a ZEO server, and data being persisted in a Docker volume."
+    "description": "Varnish cache with a purger, Traefik, a frontend, a backend, and a ZEO server in a Plone 6 project for Docker Compose, with data persisted in a Docker volume."
-    "property=og:description": "Basic Plone 6 setup with only one backend, a ZEO server, and data being persisted in a Docker volume."
+    "property=og:description": "Varnish cache with a purger, Traefik, a frontend, a backend, and a ZEO server in a Plone 6 project for Docker Compose, with data persisted in a Docker volume."
-    "property=og:title": "Traefik Proxy, Frontend, Backend, Varnish container example" "keywords": "Plone 6, Container, Docker, Traefik Proxy, Frontend, Backend, Varnish"
+    "property=og:title": "Traefik, Frontend, Backend, ZEO, Varnish container example" "keywords": "Plone 6, Container, Docker, Traefik, Frontend, Backend, ZEO, Varnish"
 ---

-# Traefik Proxy, Frontend, Backend, ZEO, Varnish container example
+# Traefik, Frontend, Backend, ZEO, Varnish container example

 This example is a basic setup with one backend accessing a ZEO server and data being persisted in a Docker volume.